unjs/unctx/README.md

 ### Async Transform

-Since native async context is not supported in all platforms yet, unctx provides a build-time solution that transforms async syntax to automatically restore context after each await call.
-This requires using a bundler such as Rollup, Vite or Webpack.
+Since native async context is not supported in all platforms yet, unctx provides a build-time solution that transforms async syntax to automatically restore context after each async/await statement.
+This requires using a bundler such as Rollup, Vite, or Webpack.

 Import and register transform plugin: